-1. Review of the Suspension Rate data, which shows the improvement from yellow to green, supports the continued use of programs put in place to improve student engagement and school climate.
-These programs will continue when we return to in-person learning.
+- 1. Review of the Suspension Rate data, which shows the improvement from yellow to green, supports the continued use of programs put in place to improve student engagement and school climate.
+These programs will continue when we return to in-person learning. - 2.
+There were two students suspended during the 2021-2022 school year.
+This data appears to show improvement in student engagement and school climate.